 What eco-friendly product do you use or wear regularly?

 I can’t point to one single product.
 I lead a holistic life.
-I have a neurological disability (Epilepsy) and I find that the best treatments I can provide myself with are often 100% natural.
-I rely on yoga for treatment.
-I can’t live without Salmon Oil and Omega-3 supplements… I eat a lot of pro-biotic products.
+I rely on yoga and I can’t live without Omega-3 supplements… I eat a lot of pro-biotic products.
 I don’t spend a lot of money buying expensive drugs that artificially mess up my body.
-I do take one prescription drug in order to avoid seizures.
-But all of the rest is 100% natural, and by the way, very affordable.

 Are you working on anything that we should know about that’s positively impacting our planet and its people?